T20X/notes/C++Allocators.md

-Weather implementations are using std::free is not specified it is unspecified wheather operator delete(void* ptr) or operator delete(void* ptr, size_t sz) is called, BUT ANY OF THEM MAY BE CALLED!
-      from standart " f a function without a size parameter is defined, the program should also define the corresponding function with a size parameter.
+IMPORTANT ***Weather implementations are using std::free is not specified it is unspecified wheather operator delete(void* ptr) or operator delete(void* ptr, size_t sz) is called, BUT ANY OF THEM MAY BE CALLED! from standart " f a function without a size parameter is defined, the program should also define the corresponding function with a size parameter.
 If a function with a size parameter is defined, the program shall also define the corresponding version without the size parameter
-      " also "A call to an operator delete with a size parameter may be changed to a call to the corresponding operator delete without a size parameter, without affecting memory allocation"
+" also "A call to an operator delete with a size parameter may be changed to a call to the corresponding operator delete without a size parameter, without affecting memory allocation"***